 BMW offers their interior design skills to airplane manufacturers, such as Singapore Airlines.
 The company does the same for trains around the globe.

 Like most automakers, BMW’s story is one of ups and downs.
 Undoubtedly they’ve landed on their feet.
+Oh, and in case you were wondering, BMW stands for Bayerische Motoren Werke GmbH.
 Do you have any other interesting tidbits to add to this list?